eric-hashempour/canada-housing-affordability/README.md

 ### Data Notes
 - **DSR Series Splice:** The Debt Service Ratio series was spliced between the discontinued RESL1 and newer RESL2 at 2024 Q2 to extend coverage through 2025.
-- **DSR is a national series** replicated across cities — it captures aggregate debt burden, not city-specific affordability.
+- **DSR is a national series** replicated across cities.
+It captures aggregate debt burden, not city-specific affordability.
 City-level price variation is captured through CREA composite benchmark prices.
 - **City-level household income data** was unavailable at monthly granularity.
 Price-to-income ratio analysis is identified as a future enhancement.

 ## Cities Covered